 The role of ambisexuality, with its far-reaching consequences in the clinical picture of advanced schizophrenia, has been evident for a long time.
-From a clinical point of view, one should bear in
+From a

 It is also generally recognized that confusion about one's own sexual identity is a frequent and important part of schizophrenic symptomatology.
 It may occur at a relatively early stage of the illness and, at times, may be detected by psychological testing prior to becoming manifest clinically.
 In my opinion, this symptom reflects a significant change in the patient's ego and may be described as a struggle of the feminine and masculine identification or, in other words, generally speaking, of the paternal versus the maternal introject.